4 Easy Ways to Make PDFs Accessible

 Method 3 (Train or Hire Someone In-House)

-If the first two methods feel a little extreme on opposite ends, this next option lands somewhere in the middle.
+If the first two methods feel like opposite ends of the spectrum, this option sits somewhere in the middle.

-Some teams decide to handle PDF accessibility internally by training an existing employee or hiring someone who already has experience working with accessible documents.
-This can be a great long-term move, especially when PDFs are being created regularly and accessibility needs to stay consistent moving forward.
+Some teams choose to handle PDF accessibility internally by training an existing employee or hiring someone with experience in accessible documents.
+This can be a strong long-term investment, especially when PDFs are created regularly and accessibility is a priority.

 Pros of Hiring Within

-Keeping remediation in-house gives more control over timing and priorities.
-Instead of waiting on a vendor schedule or trying to squeeze remediation into a one-time project, the work can happen as documents are updated, published, or requested.
-For teams that create a steady flow of new PDFs, having someone internally who understands accessibility can help prevent the same issues from piling up again later.
+Handling PDF remediation in-house gives you more control over timing and priorities.
+Instead of waiting on a vendor or treating accessibility as a one-and-done project, the work can happen as documents are updated, published, or as requested.
+For teams that produce a steady stream of PDFs, having someone internally who understands accessibility helps prevent the same issues from building up over time.

-Internal remediation can also feel more efficient in the long run.
-Once someone knows what they’re doing, the process can move faster than expected, especially for the types of PDFs that follow the same general formatting patterns.
-And since that person is already familiar with the content, it’s often easier to catch issues that an outside vendor might miss, like confusing sections, inconsistent formatting, or documents that should be updated anyway.
+It can also feel more efficient in the long run.
+Once someone is trained, the process tends to move faster, especially for documents that follow consistent formatting.
+Since that person is already familiar with the content, it’s often easier to catch issues that might be overlooked, such as confusing sections, inconsistent formatting, or documents that need updating.

 Cons of Hiring Within

 The biggest challenge is that remediation takes real skill, and it takes time to learn.
-Someone can’t just “figure it out” in an afternoon and start producing accessible PDFs at a professional level.
-Without training, it’s easy to create a file that looks fine on screen but still doesn’t work properly for screen readers or keyboard users.
+Someone can’t pick it up in a day and start producing accessible PDFs at a professional level.
+Without proper training, it’s easy to create a file that looks fine visually but still doesn’t function properly for assistive technology.

-This method also depends on internal bandwidth.
-Even if the right person is available, remediation is detailed work that requires focus.
-If it gets treated like a side task, it often gets pushed down the list, especially when other priorities come up.
-And if only one employee understands the process, things can get stuck if that person changes roles, leaves the business, or simply gets overloaded.
+This also depends on internal bandwidth.
+Even when the right person is available, remediation requires focused attention.
+If it’s treated as a side responsibility, it often gets pushed aside when other priorities come up.
+And when only one person handles the work, it can create gaps if they change roles, leave, or become overloaded.

 When It Might Be The Right Choice

-Training or hiring internal help makes sense when accessibility is an ongoing need and there’s enough document volume to justify building that knowledge long-term.
-It’s also a strong option when a business wants more control over quality and turnaround times, without depending entirely on outside support.
+Training or hiring internally makes sense when accessibility is an ongoing need and there’s enough document volume to support building that expertise over time.
+It’s also a good fit for teams that want more control over quality and turnaround without relying entirely on outside support.

-For teams that publish PDFs regularly and want accessibility to feel like a normal part of the process (instead of a recurring fire drill), internal remediation can be a smart move.
+For teams that publish PDFs regularly and want accessibility to be part of their normal process, internal remediation can be a smart move.

 Method 4: Use PDF Remediation Software